-In order to sample a uniformly random graph with a given degree sequence, we first consider the \emph{directed configuration model} as considered by \citet{cooperSizeLargestStrongly2004}.
-Take $n$ vertices $v_1, \ldots, v_n$ such that $v_i$ has $d^-(i)$ in-half-edges and $d^+(i)$ out-half-edges.
-Then construct a multigraph by choosing a uniformly random pairing of the in-half-edges with the out-half-edges.
-The resulting random multigraph is the directed configuration model. \citet{cooperSizeLargestStrongly2004} then proved that if we condition on the directed configuration model being simple, we obtain a uniformly chosen random graph with the given degree sequence.
+In order to sample a uniformly random graph with a given degree sequence, we first consider the \emph{directed configuration model} introduced by \citet{cooperSizeLargestStrongly2004}.
+Take $n$ vertices $v_1, \ldots, v_n$ such that $v_i$ has $d^-_i$ in-half-edges and $d^+_i$ out-half-edges.
+Then construct a multigraph by choosing a uniformly random pairing of the in-half-edges with the out-half-edges. \citet[Sec.\ 2.1]{cooperSizeLargestStrongly2004} proved that if we condition on the resulting multigraph being simple, we obtain a uniformly chosen random digraph with the given degree sequence.

-In this paper we will be considering the case where the degree sequence is a random sequence of $n$ i.i.d.\ random variables conditioned on the total in-degree being equal to the total out-degree.
-Let $\nu$ be a distribution on $\N \times \N$ and let $\vD_1, \ldots, \vD_n$ a sequence of i.i.d.\ random variables with distribution $\nu$.
+In this paper we will consider the case where the degree sequence consists of $n$ i.i.d.\ random variables conditioned on the total in-degree being equal to the total out-degree.
+Let $\nu$ be a distribution on $\N \times \N$, and let $\vD_1, \ldots, \vD_n$ be a sequence of i.i.d.\ random variables with distribution $\nu$.
 We condition on the event